Your High-Risk Baby and Expressing Milk

 A typical cycle

 Most mothers pump for about 15 to 20 minutes, every 2 to 3 hours during the day, with one, 4- to 5-hour stretch of uninterrupted sleep at night.
 You could pump for about 15 minutes without interruption.
-However, you may find it helps to take a "massage" break when milk flow slows after 5 to 10 minutes.
+But you may find it helps to take a "massage" break when milk flow slows after 5 to 10 minutes.
 Stop, massage your breasts, and then reapply the pump until a minute passes without any milk flow.
-Some women pump longer than 15 to 20 minutes and wait until there has been no milk flowing from the breasts for approximately 1 minute before stopping.
+Some women pump longer than 15 to 20 minutes and wait until there has been no milk flowing from the breasts for about 1 minute before stopping.

 Single vs. double

 Some mothers prefer single pumping of each breast separately, especially when first learning to use the breast pump.
-These mothers pump one breast for 5 minutes (or until milk flow slows), then pump the second breast for 5 minutes (or until milk flow slows), and repeat the whole process but continue to pump until a minute passes without any milk flow for either breast.
+These mothers pump one breast for 5 minutes (or until milk flow slows), then pump the second breast for 5 minutes (or until milk flow slows).
+Then they repeat the whole process but continue to pump until a minute passes without any milk flow for either breast.
 Single pumping lets a mother massage each breast as she pumps, which can increase milk flow.
 If a mother wants to massage both breasts at the same time, she can use a hands-free bra or hook to hold the flange to the breast while she massages the breast tissue.

 How much milk?